CentralLabFacilities/simple_robot_gaze/README.md

 The file must reside in ~/.config/simplerobotgaze.yaml

 In order to stop simple robot gaze from controlling the robot simple send "pause" (string msg) to:

     /srg/arbitrate/toggle

-If you send something other than "stop", simple robot gaze will resume operation.
+If you send something other than "pause", simple robot gaze will resume operation.

 The priority of input data streams, the first entry has the highest priority, the last the lowest.